-The most Oyster-like of the Cellinis
+The Rolex Cellini: the most Oyster-like of the Cellinis.

 The same way it happens in the music world, where classic style is constantly evolving into a specialized market for a selected audience, even in the world of watch-making, the formal and balanced rules of classicism are slowly and steadily attracting a clientele who expects nothing else than perfection.
 This is the exact concept that Rolex, with their new Cellini collection, have perfectly understood and interpreted.

-The entire know how that the manufacturer has acquired in over 100 years of history is elegantly summarized in this new collection and is taken to places that are usually not that apt for an Oyster, like a gala evening or the opening night at La Scala in Milan.
-The three new versions of the Rolex Cellini (Rolex Cellini Time, Rolex Cellini Date and Rolex Cellini Dual Time) exceptionally mirror the manufacturer’s spirit that is made of rules, details and exclusivity.
+The entire know how that the manufacturer has acquired in over 100 years of history is elegantly summarized in this new collection and is taken to places that are usually not that apt for an Yacht-Master 40mm or a Yacht-Master II, like a gala evening or the opening night at La Scala in Milan.
+The three versions of the Rolex Cellini (Rolex Cellini Time, Rolex Cellini Date and Rolex Cellini Dual Time) exceptionally mirror the manufacturer’s spirit that is made of a balanced design, details and exclusivity.

-All of the above-mentioned movements boast a precision rate that equals +/- 2 seconds per day that is also guaranteed by the COSC+ certification for Superlative Chronometers (on the entire timepiece), a concept that was re-defined by Rolex in 2015.
+All of the above-mentioned movements boast a precision rate that equals +/- 2 seconds per day that is also guaranteed by the certification for Superlative Chronometers (on the entire timepiece), a concept that was re-defined by Rolex in 2015.
 The watches are guaranteed up to 5 years and, thanks to the winding crown and the screwed case back, all timepieces are water proof up to 50 metres.

-The double convex and fluted bezel perfectly matches the winding crown and the rays-pattern that stems out of the centre of the dial and fills its entire surface (the technical name of this motif is “Rayon flammé de la gloire” and is not present on the Rolex Cellini Time).
+The double convex and fluted bezel perfectly matches the winding crown and the sunray-pattern that stems out of the centre of the dial and fills its entire surface (the technical name of this motif is “Rayon flammé de la gloire” and is not present on the Rolex Cellini Time).

 There is a touch of originality that is typical of Mannerism; the non-centered date located at 3 o’clock on the Rolex Cellini Date.
 Rolex, with this new collection, want to make everybody aware of their presence in a territory that is usually Jaeger-LeCoultre’s and Vacheron Constantin’s dominion, by using the best strategy that entails retailing their timepieces at a starting price of 14,150 euro.

 In 1928, the Rolex Cellini Prince – the first Rolex Cellini – was equipped with a see-through back case (like the recent 5441/1), something that sounds and looks like a taboo for the current Rolex watches but that we would like to see again.
 Considering the fact that Rolex’s calibers are all in-house built and that this one of the most appreciated characteristics when it comes to this particular type of watch, maybe this particular feature could be coupled with a folding clasp that would make this timepiece even more in fashion and versatile.

-(Photo credit: Horbiter's proprietary photo-shooting)
+(Photo credit: Horbiter®'s proprietary photo-shooting)

-Matteo Bulla @Horbiter
+Matteo Bulla @Horbiter®